-For more than 100 years, the Group provide to HCPs access to pharmaceutical products that are commercially unavailable in their home territories.
+For more than 100 years, FarmaMondo has provided thousands of caregivers globally with access to pharmaceuticals that are commercially unavailable in their home countries.

 FarmaMondo’s business services for access to unlicensed medicines cover: